-You'll Enjoy Worth While Benefits - Commensurate With Your Profession
+You'll Enjoy Worthwhile Benefits - Commensurate With Your Profession

 A disability could potentially destroy your way of life.
 It can take away many things you've achieved through your profession—all the things you've enjoyed at your income level.
 The ABE Long-Term Disability Plan can insure you and your family against such a loss.
-Since your income is the basis of your lifestyle, protect it with ABE Long-Term Disability Insurance.
+Since your income is the basis of your lifestyle, protect it with ABE-Sponsored Long-Term Disability Insurance.

 Members Can Insure Income Up To $12,000 Per Month

-Spouse Plan Option
+Spouse/Domestic Partner Plan Option

 Definition of Disability

 Benefits are paid directly to you for disabilities due to a covered illness or injury.
-Benefits begin on the day after the chosen waiting period of 60, 90, 180, or 365 days for Members and 90, 180, or 365 days for spouses.
+Benefits begin on the day after the chosen waiting period of 60, 90, 180, or 365 days for members and 90, 180, or 365 days for spouses/DPs.
 Full benefits are payable for up to five years if you are completely unable to perform the material duties of your regular job (including your particular specialty of law, if applicable).
-Speciality of law provision is not applicable to spouse coverage.
+The speciality of law provision is not applicable to spouse/DP coverage.
 After that, benefits will continue if you are unable to perform the material duties of ANY gainful job for which you are reasonably fit by education, training or experience.
-Benefits will be paid up to age 65 for total disabilities beginning prior to age 63 (except for total disabilities due to mental illness).
+Benefits may be paid up to age 65 for total disabilities beginning prior to age 63 (except for total disabilities due to mental illness).
 If the disability begins on or after your 63rd birthday, but before your 70th, benefits are payable for up to two years if the disability continues for that period.
 If the disability begins on or after your 70th but before your 75th birthday, benefits will be payable for up to 12 months if the disability continues for that period.

 When Your Insurance Becomes Effective

 Coverage begins on the first day of the month after your application is approved, provided the initial premium is received within 30 days of the effective date of coverage and provided the applicant(s) is actively at work on that date.
 If the applicant(s) is (are) hospitalized or disabled on that date, your coverage begins on the first day of the month after your hospitalization or disability ends and you return to full-time work.
-Member must be insured to insure spouse.
+Member must be insured to insure spouse/DP.

 You Can Choose The Waiting Period To Save On Premiums

 The ABE Long-Term Disability Plan also allows you to choose when you want to receive your benefits.
-Select waiting periods 60, 90, 180, or 365 days for members and 90, 180, and 365 for spouses.
+Select waiting periods of 60, 90, 180, or 365 days for members and 90, 180, and 365 for spouses/DPs.
 The waiting period begins on the first day of total disability occurring after the effective date.
 Benefits accrue the day after the chosen waiting period has been satisfied.

 Partial Disability Benefits